Logius-standaarden/fsc-core/draft-fsc-core-00.md

 #### Contract

-The interface Contract is used in rpc's of the gRPC service `ContractManagerService`
+The interface Contract is used in RPCs of the gRPC service `ContractManagerService`

 The signatures field of the Contract message **MUST** contain a map of Peer subject serial numbers and signatures